Table of Contents

 Doofinder focuses on simplicity and affordability.
 It’s often used as an entry-level hosted search solution when the current experience is slow, typo-sensitive, or producing too many zero-result searches.

 It’s a pragmatic choice for smaller catalogs, but it’s not built for deeper AI-driven product discovery or complex merchandising workflows.
-If search is a meaningful share of sessions, you want to be confident you won’t have to replatform again once you start pushing assortment breadth.
+If search is a meaningful share of sessions, pressure-test what happens when you add assortment breadth: more attributes, more near-duplicates, more “I know what I want” queries that need strong filtering and ranking.

 • Very fast setup